This Miso Mapo Tofu Recipe Is:

 - Reduced Sodium Vegetable Stock or Bouillon: I love this low sodium vegetable base for my recipes because it has a great flavor and is lower in sodium.
 I only develop my recipes with low sodium ingredients so the ingredients shine.
 You can always add salt to a recipe if it needs it, but it’s almost impossible to take it out!
 By starting with a low sodium broth or bouillon, you can build bright vibrant flavors and add more salt later if needed.

 - Sriracha – for a little heat!
-We go through this sriracha like crazy, its great on soups, curries, and noodle bowls like these curry noodles.
+We go through this sriracha, its great on soups, curries, and noodle bowls like these curry noodles.

 Is This Authentic Mapo Tofu?

-As always, if you make this vegan and gluten free mapo tofu recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
-I love seeing all your photos of my recipe recreations!
+If you make this easy miso tofu recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+I love seeing all your photos of my recipes!

 - 1 tablespoon peanut oil